bugzmanov/nes_ebook/src/chapter_6_3.md

 It doesn't matter much which one we would choose, most of them get us good enough results.

-However, we still need to codify that table in RGB format:
+However, we still need to codify that table in RGB format, that is recognized by SDL2 library:

 ```rust
 #[rustfmt::skip]